dom-liu/deepseek-r1-demo/README.md

 ---

-*This project showcases the powerful capabilities of AI-assisted development in complex 3D web applications, providing valuable reference cases for future human-AI collaborative development.*
+*This project showcases the powerful capabilities of AI-assisted development in both complex 3D web applications and modern mobile UI prototypes, providing valuable reference cases for future human-AI collaborative development.*